 C. Pride ruins families, churches, work places, and teams.

-God's Word is clear about this...

-Proverbs 13:10 "Pride only breeds quarrels..."
+God's Word is clear about this.
+Proverbs 13:10 says, "Pride only breeds quarrels..."
 Why do family members fight?
 Here's the reason at the root level.
-At least one party, if not several or all involved parties, have hearts filled with pride.
-Let's take another look at two texts we've already considered, this time noting the family implications...
+At least one party (if not several or all involved parties) has a heart filled with pride.

-Romans 1:30 "...slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents..."

-Did you see the connection between the phrase "insolent, arrogant, and boastful" and "they disobey their parents"?
-We see the same connection in the following reference...
+Let's take another look at two texts we've already considered, this time noting the family implications.
+We read in Romans 1:30, "...slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents..."
+Do you see the connection between the phrase "insolent, arrogant, and boastful" and "they disobey their parents"?

-2 Timothy 3:2 "People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents..."
+We see something similar in 2 Timothy 3:2, "People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents..."
 Why is there often so much friction between parents and teens?
 It's pride.
-Because of pride, parents hold themselves up as the ultimate authority, "Do it because I said so!" (but parents aren't the ultimate authority, just the middle men in God's plan; God alone is the ultimate authority).
-Furthermore, because of pride, teens close their hearts to dad and mom, "You don't understand me." (which means, "I am so unique and special that you don't have the capacity to know what's best for me"-that too is pride).
+Because of pride, parents hold themselves up as the ultimate authority, saying, "Do it because I said so!"
+But parents aren't the ultimate authority, just the delegated stewards in God's plan.
+The children belong to God.
+He alone is the ultimate authority.

+Furthermore, it's because of pride that teens close their hearts to dad and mom, saying, "You don't understand me."
+Which means, "I am so unique and special that you don't have the capacity to know me and what's best for me," That too is pride.